bhlevca/WebGnomeAPI/help/views/form/map/type.rst

 if you are only interested in the weathering of the oil (the oil budget), then you can choose an **Infinite Ocean** or **Parameterized Shoreline**.

+To generate a map for a region of interest, choose the **Custom Shoreline** option.
+This will access shoreline data from publicly available sources including the Global Self-consistent, Hierarchical, High-resolution Shoreline (GSHHS) database.

 .. |location_link| raw:: html

    <a href="http://gnome.orr.noaa.gov/goods" target="_blank">the GNOME Data Server (GOODS)</a>